Genmaicha

 The sugar and starch from the rice cause the tea to have a warm, full, nutty flavor.
-It is considered easy to drink and makes the stomach feel better.
+It is considered easy to drink and to make the stomach feel better.
 Tea steeped from genmaicha has a light yellow hue.
 Its flavor is mild and combines the fresh grassy flavor of green tea with the aroma of the roasted rice.

 Genmaicha is also sold with matcha (powdered green tea) added to it.
 This product is called matcha-iri genmaicha (抹茶入り玄米茶).
 Matcha-iri genmaicha has a similar flavor to plain genmaicha, but the flavor is often stronger and the color more green than light yellow.

 In South Korea, a very similar tea is called hyeonminokcha (현미녹차, 'brown rice green tea'), while the word hyeonmicha (현미차), which is a cognate of genmaicha, refers to an infusion of roasted brown rice in boiling water.